kunal12kumar/AIEMOTION/README.md

 Enhance a text-to-speech (TTS) model to incorporate emotional cues.
 This involves:<br>

-• Selecting a TTS Engine: Choosing a robust TTS engine like Tacotron 2 or WaveNet, which can be fine-tuned.<br>
+• Selecting a TTS Engine: Choosing a robust TTS engine like pyttsx3 or gtts, which can be fine-tuned.<br>

 • Emotion Embeddings: Incorporate emotion embeddings into the TTS model.
 These embeddings will modify the prosody, pitch, and tone of the synthesized speech to reflect the detected emotion.
 <br>